-There are no existing fields but there are numerous mudlog and core oil and gas shows throughout the Beetaloo Basin in prospective formations.
+There are no existing fields but there are numerous mudlog oil and gas shows and oil indications on cores throughout the Beetaloo Basin in prospective formations.
 The Shenandoah-1 well was a vertical hole well drilled by Sweetpea Petroleum Pty Ltd. ("Sweetpea") in 2007.
 The well was deepened by Falcon Australia in 2009 to finish at 2,714 metres.
 It was re-entered in Quarter 3 2011 and five short tests were conducted including several fracking operations.
 Gas was recovered from three zones with some liquids.
-See Section "2013 activity" below for the results of the 2011 / 2012 seismic program in the Beetaloo Basin.